-New.
 Special rules may apply if the Section 179 expensing is taken against property acquired in a like-kind exchange.
-See Information Bulletin #118 at www.in.gov/dor/3650.htm for additional information.
+See Income Tax Information Bulletin #118 at www.in.gov/dor/files/reference/ ib118.pdf for additional information.

 Interest on U.S. Government Obligations (3-digit code: 610)